silverstripe/github-issue-search-client/README.md

 The only reason to include it here is avoiding to hit Github's rate limits without it.

-In order to get an updated list of our [supported modules](https://www.silverstripe.org/software/addons/silverstripe-commercially-supported-module-list/), you can run the following command, and save the output as the `repoGroups` property in `SearchResults.vue` (todo: improve this).
+In order to get an updated list of our [supported modules](https://www.silverstripe.org/software/addons/silverstripe-commercially-supported-module-list/), you can run the following command.
+This will be written to the `repos.json` file in the `src` folder, which can be updated (in VCS) periodically if required.
+This will also happen during a deployment and auto-update in the Now environment.

 ```
 node util/get-supported-module-env.js